bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>

 ## Quickstart with Singularity
-The recommended and simplest way to use DataCurator is via the Singularity container.
-Note: DataCurator is only supported in a command line interface of a UNIX-based system.
-This is available both on Linux, Windows via Windows Subsystem for Linux (WSL), and Mac's Terminal.
+The recommended way to use DataCurator is via the Singularity container.
+Note this is only supported in Linux, Windows Subsystem for Linux (WSL), and MacOS (x86).
+For ARM-based Macs (e.g. from early 2021 onward), use the Docker container or source codes.
+See [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.
-For all methods of installation, please see the [documentation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md).

 <a name="singularity"></a>

 ### Install Singularity
+If you don't already have Singularity, install Singularity.
 #### Linux/WSL
-If you don't already have Singularity, install by
 ```bash
 wget https://github.com/apptainer/singularity/releases/download/v3.8.7/singularity-container_3.8.7_amd64.deb
 sudo apt-get install ./singularity-container_3.8.7_amd64.deb
 ```
-#### Windows/MacOS
+#### MacOS (x86)
-For Windows and Mac OS-based systems, the user is referred to [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md).
+Please refer to the [Singularity docs](https://docs.sylabs.io/guides/3.0/user-guide/installation.html#install-on-windows-or-mac).

-Test by typing `singularity --version`.
+After installation, test by typing in a terminal `singularity --version`.
 This will return `singularity version 3.8.7`

 #### Download the DataCurator container
 ```bash
 singularity pull datacurator.sif library://bcvcsert/datacurator/datacurator:latest
 ```
-You can find the container image at [Sylabs](https://cloud.sylabs.io/library/bcvcsert/datacurator/datacurator)
+The container image can be also found at [Sylabs](https://cloud.sylabs.io/library/bcvcsert/datacurator/datacurator)

 #### Set executable
 ```bash
 chmod u+x ./datacurator.sif
 ```

-### Testing DataCurator with a minimal example
+### Test DataCurator with a minimal example
 #### Copy the example recipe
 ```bash
  wget https://raw.githubusercontent.com/bencardoen/DataCurator.jl/main/example_recipes/count.toml